Why You Should Stop Using Google Analytics in 2026

 It slows your site down while Google penalizes you for it

-Google Analytics 4 loads 45-104 KB of JavaScript depending on your configuration.
-That's just the analytics.
-Because GA4 uses cookies, European law requires you to also load a consent management platform.
-The most popular CMPs add 82-206 KB more.
+Google Analytics 4 loads 45-104 KB of JavaScript, depending on how you set it up.
+That is the analytics alone.
+And because GA4 uses cookies, European law makes you bolt on a consent management platform too.
+The popular ones add another 82-206 KB.

-Combined: 130-310 KB of JavaScript before your website loads a single word of content.
+Add it up: 130-310 KB of JavaScript before your page shows a single word of content.

 JavaScript loaded just for analytics and consent